01priyanshubisht/react-portfolio/README.md

 ## What is this?

-This is simple portfolio template is designed to showcase my past projects, career history, skill sets, and more.
+This is simple portfolio designed to showcase my projects, career history, skill sets, and more.

 View the [Demo](https://github.com/01priyanshubisht/react-portfolio).